SEP007/resources/system-proposals.md

 TravelGuide is an Android application designed to serve the purpose of providing tourist attractions, hotels, restaurants at a chosen location.
 Users enter their choice of location and radius within to display tourist attractions.
 The application uses Google Places API to gather the tourist attractions at the given place.
 The Google Places API request returns an XML file, which is parsed to fetch the required fields.
 The fields displayed in the App are "Name of the Attraction", "Address of the attraction" and "the rating of the attraction".
 The App displays approximately around "20" attractions for a given location.

-Points that speak for this system proposal:
+**Points that speak for this system proposal**

-- we could further improve our skills in Android app development,
+* we could further improve our skills in Android app development,
-- benefit from Tobi's domain knowledge and use reference apps as help to come up with requirements
+* benefit from Tobi's domain knowledge and use reference apps as help to come up with requirements
-- and get to know the Google Places API.
+* and get to know the Google Places API.

 **Possible additions and changes**